yyw-informatics/WASP/README.md

 # WASP
-WASP: A Workflow for Antibody Sequencing Profiling of single cell immune repertoire data
+WASP: A Workflow for Antibody Sequencing Profiling of Single-cell immune repertoire data
 * The notebooks use functions and documentation from [Immcantation](https://immcantation.readthedocs.io/en/stable/), publications linked under `Method`

 | Task | Method | Notebook |